Clin-STAR Mission

 The Clin-STAR Academic Resource Centers have expertise in complementary areas of aging research and will provide infrastructure support to each of the Cores.
 The Resource Centers have outstanding records of career development and training in aging research and house several NIA Center Programs like Pepper, Roybal, ADRC, RCMAR.

-The Clin-STAR Academic Resource Centers are located at Yale School of Medicine, University of California, San Francisco, Johns Hopkins School of Medicine, and University of California San Diego School of Medicine.
+The Clin-STAR Academic Resource Centers are located at Yale School of Medicine, University of California, San Francisco, and Johns Hopkins School of Medicine.